digitalvectorz/ccarps/Movement.md

 ## Encumberance ##
 Player characters can carry mass equal to 10 times their Lift modifier.
 Every pound over the maximum adds -1 to all physical actions.
 When a character's encomberance modifer brings the overall action modifier below 0 that character must roll to succeed on simple actions such as walking upright, turning around, stopping quickly, etc.

+Armor also affects freedom of movement, depending on armor type and class.